openwdl/docs/getting-started/quickstart.md

 ### Workflows

 **Workflows** string together tasks via their inputs and outputs into a larger computation graph that can be executed.
-Workflows are arranged similarly to tasks except that (a) they don't have a `requirements` section and (b) they make available more control flow facilities that aren't relevant within a task context.
+Workflows are arranged similarly to tasks except that (a) they don't have a `command` or `requirements` section and (b) they make available more control flow facilities that aren't relevant within a task context.
 For example, the workflow below uses both _conditional execution_ (the `if` statement) and a _scatter-gather_ (the `scatter` keyword and `messages` output).
 Notably, workflows can also define inputs and outputs, and these generally serve as the global inputs and outputs for the execution of a workflow.

 ### Inputs and Outputs